Fridges, fudge and forecasts: investors pick out emerging stock themes

 Haagen-Dazs is owned by Nestle.
 Shares of Nestle India have risen only 2 percent this year but have doubled since 2010.

-Such growth in demand for luxury products has also prompted AllianceBernstein to invest in Richemont CRF.VX, the world's second-biggest luxury group, which has rallied 31 percent this year.
+Such growth in demand for luxury products has also prompted AllianceBernstein to invest in Richemont, the world's second-biggest luxury group, which has rallied 31 percent this year.

 Still, investors in emerging markets cannot disregard economic, political and currency factors - used in a more conventional top-down approach - entirely.